 Over 30 years of competition, the club has registered a .694 overall winning percentage and won several championships including the granddaddy of them all – the semi-pro NBC World Series.

 The Knights followed their summer national championship season with an impressive inaugural showing in the West Coast League.
 The 2005 team posted a 27-9 league mark, which was good for second place.
 During the pre-season, Aloha swept a three-game series vs. the Humboldt Crabs at Arcata Baseball Park and in the postseason the Knights defended its NBC World Series title by extending their NBC win streak to 10 before eventually losing in the winner’s bracket semi-finals to finish in 4th place.
 At that time, the sweep of the Crabs carried great significance in that Humboldt had never been swept in its glorious 61-year history (as of 2005).

 In 2004, the Knights won their third annual All-American Invitational – hosted at Oslund Field at Mt.
 Hood CC – for the first time to earn a berth in the NBC World Series in Wichita, Kansas.
 At the NBC World Series, the Knights went 7-0 to become the first undefeated NBC champion since Team USA in 1995 and the first NBC champ from Oregon since 1958.

-Over three decades, Knights rosters have featured 165 players who went on to sign with MLB clubs and play affiliated professional baseball.
+Over three decades, Knights rosters have featured 174 players who went on to sign with MLB clubs and play affiliated professional baseball.
 50 former Knights were active affiliated pros in 2017, including fourteen in Major League Baseball and two in Nippon Professional Baseball (Japan).

 The squad is made up of collegiate players primarily from the West Coast.

 Our alumni have lots of great stories to tell.
 Each has a Knight’s Tale to share, like alum Jeremy Ainsworth (pictured) who was the Corvallis Knights head trainer from 2007-2017.
 Like many of our alums, he’s taken that next step and advanced his career after developing with the Knights.
 Jeremy moved from head trainer of the Knights to head trainer of Oregon State Baseball.
 Way to go Jeremy!
 Check out our Knights Tales to read more about our extraordinary alumnus and where they are at today.